vmware-archive/node-examples/book-service/README.md

   ```

 1. Use a script to remove the directories and files containing
-GemFire logs created for the cluster.
+logs created for the cluster.
 With a current working directory of `node-examples/book-service`:

     ```bash